Snow-Themed Activities for Winter Speech Therapy

 ABCYa.com's interactive snowball activity allows students to use their imaginations as they move 100 snowballs around the winter scene.

-Fill-in-the-blanks stories literally never get old, and a few of them in this winter-themed packet definitely bring the snow theme!
-Pair them with these sound-specific word lists, and well, you've got yourself my favorite therapy activity 😂
+Fill-in-the-blank stories literally never get old, and a few of them in this winter-themed packet definitely bring the snow theme!
+Pair them with sound-specific word lists, and you've got yourself my favorite therapy activity. 😂

-This website allows students to make their own paper snowflakes.... digitally!
+This website allows students to make their own paper snowflakes... digitally!
 The best part?
-No picking up tiny pieces of paper off of the floor!
+No picking up tiny pieces of paper off the floor!

 As always, thecolor.com is a great site for digital coloring.
 They have pictures of sledding, snowball fights, and a winter wonderland!